filbench/UD_Tagalog-NewsCrawl-Dev/README.md

 spacy project run <MODEL-ID>
 ```

-There are six (6) models as outlined in our paper:
+There are six (6) models as outlined in our paper.
+They are also available in this [HuggingFace collection]():

 | ID                  | Description                                                                                            |
 |---------------------|--------------------------------------------------------------------------------------------------------|